Chapter 336 — Title

 Risk of Loss in the Absence of Breach

-Risk of loss passes to the buyer when the carrier receives the goods (for shipment contracts) or when the goods arrive …
+Risk of loss passes to the buyer when the goods are duly delivered to the carrier (for shipment contracts) or when they …

 336.2-510